Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Applications of the Framework

-To this end, note that we may assume that $G$ has an even number of vertices; in this case, we can compute $\mu(G;\xi)$ over the rational numbers: Every matching in $G$ has an even number of unmatched vertices, and thus only even powers of $\xi$ appear in $\mu(G;\xi)$. \end{rem} As in Corollary~\ref{cor: Lower bounds from permanent}, we can easily obtain corollaries for the independent set polynomial and for monotone $2$-SAT, improving upon \cite{DBLP:conf/iwpec/Hoffmann10,DBLP:journals/talg/DellHMTW14}. \begin{cor} Assuming $\sharpETH$, the following cannot be solved in time $2^{o(n)}$: \begin{enumerate} \item $\evalfix{\xi}I$ on line graphs of maximum degree $\mathcal{O}(1)$, for $\xi\in\mathbb{Q}\setminus\{0\}$, especially at $\xi=1$, which amounts to counting independent sets (or vertex covers). \item Counting satisfying assignments to monotone 2-CNF formulas, even if every variable appears in at most $\mathcal{O}(1)$ clauses. \end{enumerate} \end{cor} \begin{proof} We prove the first statement: If $G$ has $n$ vertices, $m$ edges and satisfies $\Delta(G)=\mathcal{O}(1)$, then $L(G)$ has $m$ vertices and $\Delta(L(G))=\mathcal{O}(1)$.
+\begin{enumerate} \item $\evalfix{\xi}I$ on line graphs of maximum degree $O(1)$, for $\xi\in\mathbb{Q}\setminus\{0\}$, especially at $\xi=1$, which amounts to counting independent sets (or vertex covers). \item Counting satisfying assignments to monotone 2-CNF formulas, even if every variable appears in at most $O(1)$ clauses. \end{enumerate} \end{cor} \begin{proof} We first prove the first statement: If $G$ has $n$ vertices and $m$ edges, and satisfies $\Delta(G)=O(1)$, then $L(G)$ has $m$ vertices and $\Delta(L(G))=O(1)$.
 For every matching $M\in\M[G]$, we have